jgf1123/ahlcg2/spec.md

 When a player creates a decklist, they do not always consider all cards published to date.
 Typically, players will buy cycles in order and build decklists from the packs they own, i.e., players own cycles 1 through X and build decklists using cards from 1 through X. Let the `Decklist.cycle` of a decklist be the maximum ordered `cycle` among the `canonical_id`s it contains (ignore slots whose `CanonicalCard.cycle` is `None`).
 If every slot is out-of-order, `Decklist.cycle = None`.
 This creates a bias because players who have access to a larger pool of cards are more likely to make better decks.

-Furthermore, for a player building a decklist using cards from cycles 1 through X, we observe that, a *very rough* estimate is that ~76% of cards are evenly divided between cycles 1 through X, cycle 1 receives an additional ~22%, and cycle X receives ~2% novelty on top (recalibrated after the `rcore` card-cycle fix).
+Furthermore, for a player building a decklist using cards from cycles 1 through X, we observe that, a *very rough* estimate is that ~76% of cards are evenly divided between cycles 1 through X, cycle 1 receives an additional ~22%, and cycle X receives ~2% for players picking cards because of novelty instead of utility (done: ~~recalibrated after the `rcore` card-cycle fix~~).
 Only the structural portion (~98%) enters `b_C(k)`; see B3.

 - Exception: cycle 7, the Investigator Starter Decks, include many cards intended to work well with their investigator.
-- The ~22% in cycle 1 is at least partially explained by it being the Core (`pack_code='core'`) set, which is intended to form the basis of deck construction.
+- The ~22% in cycle 1 is at least partially explained by it being the Core (`pack_code='core'` or `rcore`) set, which is intended to form the basis of deck construction.
 - The ~2% in cycle X is treated as **novelty**, not part of `b_C(k)` — tilt at `k = C` down-weights decks that exceed the structural baseline.

 Legacy: We previously asserted